mlbioinfolab/ppi-metago/README.md

 # ppi-metago

-Due to the limit of github, the complete package is stored on google drive, please download it through the link specified in the manual.
+Due to the limit of github, the complete package is stored on google drive.
+Please download it through the link specified in the manual.